alialhasnawi/alialhasnawi/README.md

 ### Hello. 🧍

-I'm currently a student at UofT CS trying to learn some cool tech things <sub>🤖</sub>
+I'm currently interning at Alphawave Semi and a student at UofT CS trying to learn some cool tech things <sub>🤖</sub>

 Checkout my repos and **[alialh.com](https://www.alialh.com/)** for some projects!
 I'm currently learning more stuff, so stay tuned...